jigsawztw/pyTraining/README.md

-# this is my rep for trainin pyton!
+# this is my rep for trainin python!